Euricom/training-workshop-ES-React-2018Q3/samples/react-state-handling/react-form-mst/README.md

-# js-react-webpack
+# react-form-mst

-This is a starter project to get up and running with React, ES6+ and Babel quick and easy.
+This is sample of monx-state-tree form

 ## Prerequisites